Compare any two graphics cards:

 Memory Bandwidth

-Performance-wise, the GeForce GTX 950M should in theory be a small bit better than the GeForce GT 430 in general. (explain)
+Performance-wise, the GeForce GTX 950M should in theory be a bit superior to the GeForce GT 430 in general. (explain)

 GeForce GTX 950M 32000 MB/sec